 Everyone goes through challenging periods in life.
-Carri believes being a psychologist means having the opportunity to hold and support people through difficult times.
-She feels privileged to bear witness to the strength and growth that takes place through therapy, and aims to support people to develop a stronger and happier sense of self by providing them with an understanding of the mind & body as well as with practical skills for managing everyday challenges.
+Carri believes being a psychologist means having the opportunity to hold and support you through difficult times.
+She feels privileged to bear witness to the strength and growth that takes place through therapy, and aims to support you to develop a stronger and happier sense of self by providing you with an understanding of the mind & body as well as with practical skills for managing everyday challenges.

 Carri provides a compassionate and holistic approach to treatment that harnesses the strength and resilience of every individual.
-She works from therapy models including Cognitive Behaviour Therapy, Dialectical Behaviour Therapy, Schema Therapy and Parent Training Therapies.
+She works from therapy models including Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), Schema Therapy and Parent Training Therapies.
 She also has an interest in somatic techniques, where changes to the mind occur through changing our connection to the body.

 Child & Adolescent

 Carri’s quick tip on maintaining close relationships

 “Take some time to consider what you need from others, whether that be empathy and understanding, active support and closeness, or independence and space.
 Once you know what your needs are, it is easier to communicate them verbally to others.
 Express your feelings honestly and confidently.
 Assert yourself by asking for exactly what you need, remembering that others can’t read your mind.
 Using a gentle manner and being kind and respectful will encourage a positive response.
 Sometimes strong emotions like anger, pride, or shame, can get in the way of this.
 Try to notice if these emotions are present before you engage in difficult conversations.”

 “I love my indoor plants and attend pretty much every plant sale hosted by The Jungle Collective in Sydney.
 I’m happiest anywhere that is green and filled with plants – picnics in the park with friends and family are my ideal way to spend free afternoons.”